 - "The End of Time" comes from a season-long set of Arc Words, "He will knock four times".
 The words are meant to tell the Doctor when he will die, and the Doctor keeps getting the source wrong.
 When poor old Wilfred knocks on the door of the radiation chamber, the Doctor realizes what will happen.
 Wilfred will die if the Doctor doesn't go into the chamber next to him, and doing so would force him to regenerate.
 Regeneration would mean a new persona, with a new body and identity, and the Tenth Doctor views it as "killing" the previous doctor.
 He throws a (excellently done) childish fit as he tries to avoid "dying".
 Word of God states that this is because he experienced "death" once before as John Smith.

-- Buffy in the first season's finale of Buffy the Vampire Slayer has to face The Master (different one, of course.
-The name's popular.) and is prophesied to sacrifice herself to defeat him.
+- Buffy in the first season finale of Buffy the Vampire Slayer has to face The Master and is prophesied to sacrifice herself to defeat him.
 She tells Giles, her Watcher, that she's only sixteen and that she doesn't want to die.